Approximating the Fourier Transform of Ring-Like Images: the Focal Expansion: Derivation

 \subsection{The Focal Expansion}

 Before we utilize focusing operators we first Taylor-expand the integral \cref{eq: Fourier convolution trick} at small $\rho$.
-Doing so will suggest how a focal expansion is to be assembled in the first place.
+Doing so will suggest how a focal expansion is to be assembled in the first place by matching Taylor orders near the origin.
 We begin by assuming our kernel $K$ is a purely even function -- it will turn out the general case can be reduced to that of even kernels.
 Assume $\widehat{f}$ and $K$ to have Taylor series near the origin given by

 where the $c_k$ must be understood as free parameters and the coefficients of the focal expansion cannot depend on them -- we seek a series which, once found, is valid for any $\widehat{f}$ without the need to recalculate any coefficients.
 By contrast, we assume the kernel is fixed so that every $\alpha_k$ is a known constant on which the focal coefficients may depend.
 With that said, from \cref{eq: Fourier convolution trick,eq: Ika generic,eq: Taylor exp of f and K} we obtain